 Christopher has been fascinated by the ancient world since the age of four, when he saw an exhibition of objects from Pompeii.
 That led (some time later) to a Ph.D. in Classics, looking at the interaction between religion and philosophy in sixth century BC Greece.
 Christopher has a particular interest in understanding how people make sense of the world, whether through religion, philosophy, story-telling, art or architecture.
-He has lectured in Classics at Melbourne, Monash and La Trobe universities and has been an Honorary Fellow at the University of Melbourne’s School of Historical and Philosophical Studies since 2004.
+He is an Adjunct Lecturer at La Trobe University and has previously lectured in Classics at Melbourne and Monash Universities.

-In 2002, Christopher set up the University of Melbourne’s popular Classics Summer School (http://shaps.unimelb.edu.au/classics-archaeology/summer-school), which provides short courses on ancient Greece and Rome for the general public each January.
-He has co-ordinated the Summer School every year since then and provided lectures on a diverse range of topics.
-Participants particularly enjoy his relaxed but enthusiastic and thought-provoking style and the Summer School has become an annual fixture for many people.
+In 2002, Christopher set up the University of Melbourne’s popular Classics Summer School and ran it for 15 years.
+In 2018 he began teaching with the Hellenic Museum Summer School (www.hellenic.org.au/summer-school).
+Christopher’s summer schools provide short courses on ancient Greece and Rome for the general public each January.
+Participants particularly enjoy his relaxed but enthusiastic and thought-provoking style and the summer school have become an annual fixture for many people.

 Christopher has also been involved with some less traditional means of bringing the ancient world alive for modern audiences.
 He was an academic advisor for the Hellenic Museum’s Retrial of Socrates, which featured prominent barristers arguing about Socrates’ guilt before a panel of Supreme Court and County Court judges.
 He worked on the ABC’s award-winning website Winged Sandals, which brings ancient myths to life for modern children.
 A highlight of that for Christopher was developing an interactive recreation of the Delphic oracle.
-He has also run regular Socratic discussion groups, where people use the techniques of the ancient philosopher Socrates to discuss modern issues.
-Christopher joined the ASA lecturing team in 2016, as leader for our program entitled An Adriatic Journey: from Trieste to Dubrovnik.
-He leads this tour in 2017 and 2018.
+He also runs regular Socratic discussion groups, where people use the techniques of the ancient philosopher Socrates to discuss modern issues.
+Christopher led the tour An Adriatic Journey: from Trieste to Dubrovnik from 2016-2019 and will lead this tour again in 2022.